-FAQs for Finding Jobs Teaching English Abroad
+FAQs For Finding Jobs Teaching English Abroad

 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

-Anytime!
-Yip, you can even look for a job before you’ve even started your TEFL course.
-We’re not saying you should apply to jobs just yet but it’s a great idea to get a feel for the job market and the kinds of jobs in the different countries.
-This will give you lots more time to make sure your CV is up to scratch and you’ve got all your paperwork in order too.
-If you are intent on teaching in a specific country, have a look at the popular hiring periods and look for a job a few months before that.
+This will give you time to make sure your CV is up to scratch and you’ve got all your paperwork in order too.
+If you’re intent on teaching in a specific country, have a look at the popular hiring periods and look for a job a few months before that.

 Read more: When is the Best Time to Apply for TEFL Jobs?